Date: 15, 22, 29 August, 5 and 12 September 2020

 PhD (General Management) Singapore Management University, 2017; Executive MBA Tsinghua-INSEAD, 2013; Bachelor of Arts National University of Singapore, 1995

-Dr Lim joined the SUSS in 2018 as a senior lecturer of the marketing programme in the School of Business.
-She teaches and coordinates the course Business-to-Business Marketing Management.
-Her research interest is in marketing for social impact.
-In 2018 she published a book on “Building Enabled Communities in Singapore” commissioned by the Agency for Integrated Care Singapore.
+Dr Lim is the Head of Organisation and Leadership for Non-Profits Programme at S R Nathan School of Human Development at SUSS.
+She joined the School of Business at SUSS in Feb 2018 as senior lecturer of the marketing programme where she taught Business-to-Business Marketing Management.
+Her research interest is in marketing for social impact, volunteerism in community building and development.
+In 2018 she published a book on "Building Enabled Communities in Singapore" commissioned by the Agency for Integrated Care Singapore.

 Mr Sng Hock Lin